HanssonMagnus/bis-scraper/docs/api.md

 ### Important Notes

-- **Caching**: The date cache file (`.bis_scraper_date_cache.json`) is saved in the `data_dir`.
-For cloud deployments, you may want to:
-  - Upload the cache file to GCS after each run
+- **Caching**: See the [Caching](#caching) section above for details on how caching works and optimal strategies for cloud deployments.
+For cloud deployments, persist the date cache file (`.bis_scraper_date_cache.json`) by uploading it to GCS after each run and downloading it before each run.
-  - Download it before each run to preserve cache across executions
-  - Or use a persistent volume/mount in Cloud Run

 - **Temporary Storage**: The example uses `tempfile.TemporaryDirectory()` which is cleaned up automatically.
 For Cloud Run, you can also use `/tmp` or a mounted volume.

 - **Error Handling**: Add appropriate error handling and retry logic for production use.

+- **Daily Runs**: For optimal efficiency, use daily incremental runs (scrape only today's date) rather than running the full date range daily.
+See [Caching](#caching) for details.

 ## Known Limitations